eval-so/yumrepo/README.md

 e.g. Run `./remove-file.sh evalso-release-1.0.0-2` after building/uploading
 `evalso-release-1.0.0-3`.

+### New Fedora releases and new Architectures

+When a new Fedora release comes out (or gets branched), you can start building packages for it right away.
+You need to add it to a few scripts, first, however.

+* Line 2 of `s3-sync.sh` (space separated list)
+* Line 12 of `specs/build.sh` (space separated list)

+For adding a new architecture:

+* Line 19 of `specs/build.sh` (space separated list)

+Lastly, you'll want to build everything for the new version.

+`cd` into the `specs/` directory, and run `./rebuild-everything <version number>`

 # License

 GPLv2 to remain compatible with Fedora repos unless otherise noted in